WMD-group/SMACT/docs/smact.utils.rst

 SMACT Utilities module
 ===========================

-The utilities module provides some utilty functions to support the core functionalities of SMACT
+The utilities module provides some utility functions to support the core functionalities of SMACT

 Submodules
 ----------